walcht/CGNvim/README.md

 crash Neovim because of treesitter and/or LSP)
     - [ ] Disable Treesitter for large files (e.g., >= 128KBs)
     - [ ] Disable LSP for large files (e.g., 32KBs)
-- [ ] Add script for the generation of single-page PDF overview of keymaps (IMPORTANT)
 - [ ] Add Yaml highlighting and formatting support (IMPORTANT)
 - [ ] Add snippets completion (OPTIONAL)
 - [ ] Add a minimal spell checker (OPTIONAL)